 The counsel for the defence announced today that the CPS’ Hate Crime Schools Guidance has now been permanently withdrawn and there are no plans to reissue.
 This is a relief for the teenage claimant.
 However we are disappointed that the CPS chose not to inform the claimant of the permanent withdrawal of the Hate Crime Schools Guidance prior to today.
 This has wasted a lot of everyone’s time.

 Judicial Review decision

 The judge has decided that this judicial review should not go ahead.
 It is disappointing that he seems to have accepted that being a member of Stonewall’s ‘Diversity Champions’ scheme is merely a matter of employee rights.
 He has not acknowledged that in fact their influence goes much wider than this.
-We understand the claimant is considering whether to appeal.
+We understand the claimant is following the advice of her legal team and will not be launching an appeal.

 We are very concerned by the lack of transparency in the relationship between the CPS and Stonewall, both regarding the development of the Hate Crime Schools Guidance and also in other matters of policy and guidance.
 Further, we are disgusted at the CPS’s attempt today to depart from normal practice and seek punitive damages against a 15 year old girl.
 We believe this is intended to have a silencing attempt on others seeking to oppose Stonewall’s anti-women and anti-safeguarding ideology.